lspector/lspector.github.io/publications.md

 ## Conference and Workshop Papers

+Boldi, R., T. Helmuth, and L. Spector.
+2022.
+The environmental discontinuity hypothesis for down-sampled lexicase selection.
+In the _Why it didn't work-shop_ at _ALIFE 2022: The 2022 Conference on Artificial Life_. ([pdf](https://arxiv.org/pdf/2205.15931.pdf))

 Pantridge, E., T. Helmuth, and L. Spector.
 2022.
 Functional code building genetic programming.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '22)_, pp. 1000-1008.
 Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3512290.3528866))

 Ding, L., and L. Spector.
 2022.
 Evolutionary quantum architecture search for parametrized quantum circuits.
 In _GECCO '22: Proceedings of the Genetic and Evolutionary Computation Conference Companion_, pp. 2190-2195.
 Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3520304.3534012))